 - Lectures and tutorials

-- Patrick V. Kirch.
-2000.
+Patrick V. Kirch.
+2017.
 On the Road of the Winds: An Archaeological History of the Pacific Islands Before European Contact.
 Berkeley: University of California Press.
+2nd edition.

 - Course outline